haochen-zeng/mosquinotes/README.md

 ## Contribute

 Contributions are always welcome!
-Please use the templates folder to create content in the content folder.
+Please use the templates folder to create content.

 ## License